GOING GOLD: Hundreds glimmer in gold to put sparkle in children’s lives

 BELLA VISTA, Ark.
-(KFTA) — The 12th annual ‘Color of Hope Gala’ was in full swing Friday night, Aug.
+(KNWA) — The 12th annual ‘Color of Hope Gala’ was in full swing Friday night, Aug.
 2.

 The 2019 theme is ‘Go Gold’ to support pediatric cancer awareness and treatment at Arkansas Children’s Northwest.